OpenDroneMap/ODM/README.md

 Steps to get OpenDroneMap running:
 ==================================

 (Requires Ubuntu 12.04 32-bit at this time.
-May also work with Ubuntu 12.04 64-bit)
+May also work with Ubuntu 12.04 64-bit.
+See https://github.com/OpenDroneMap/odm_vagrant for running on Windows in a VM)

 Run install.sh to build.